 DUI Defense Strategies in Illinois

-Getting arrested for DUI in Illinois does not mean you will be found guilty.
+Being charged with DUI in Illinois does not mean you will automatically be convicted.
 A skilled DUI defense attorney can examine the facts of your case and build a strategy to challenge the charges and protect your future.
 Typical DUI defense strategies may involve:

 Challenging the Traffic Stop